micahlagrange/django_rest_api_example/README.md

-# django rest api example
+# django rest api example!

 This is a very brief and readable REST API written in python and backed by django.